René of Anjou: Biography

 René was born on 16 January 1409 in the castle of Angers.
 He was the second son of Duke Louis II of Anjou, King of Naples, by Yolanda of Aragon.
 René was the brother of Marie of Anjou, who married the future Charles VII and became Queen of France.

 Louis II died in 1417 and his sons, together with their brother-in-law Charles, were brought up under the guardianship of their mother.
 The elder son, Louis III, succeeded to the crown of Sicily and the Duchy of Anjou; René then became Count of Guise.
 In 1419, when René was only ten, he was legally married to Isabella, elder daughter of Charles II, Duke of Lorraine.

-René, then only ten, was to be brought up in Lorraine under the guardianship of Charles II and Louis, cardinal of Bar, both of whom were attached to the Burgundian party, but he retained the right to bear the arms of Anjou.
+René was to be brought up in Lorraine under the guardianship of Charles II and Louis, cardinal of Bar, both of whom were attached to the Burgundian party, but he retained the right to bear the arms of Anjou.
 He was far from sympathizing with the Burgundians.
 Joining the French army at Reims in 1429, he was present at the consecration of Charles VII.
 When Louis of Bar died in 1430, René inherited the duchy of Bar.
 The next year, on his father-in-law's death, he succeeded to the duchy of Lorraine.
 The inheritance was contested by the heir-male, Antoine de Vaudemont, who with Burgundian help defeated René at Bulgneville in July 1431.
 The Duchess Isabella effected a truce with Antoine, but the duke remained a prisoner of the Burgundians until April 1432, when he recovered his liberty on parole on yielding up as hostages his two sons, John and Louis.

 René's title as duke of Lorraine was confirmed by his suzerain, Holy Roman Emperor Sigismund, at Basel in 1434.
 This proceeding roused the anger of the Burgundian duke, Philip the Good, who required him early in the next year to return to his prison, from which he was released two years later on payment of a heavy ransom.
 At the death of his brother Louis III in 1435, he succeeded to the Duchy of Anjou and County of Maine.
 The marriage of Marie of Bourbon, niece of Philip of Burgundy, with John, Duke of Calabria, René's eldest son, cemented peace between the two families.

 Joanna II, queen of Naples, had chosen Louis III as her presumptive heir and upon Louis' death offered it to René to inherit her kingdom after her death.
 After appointing a regency in Bar and Lorraine, he set sail for Naples in 1438.